Q. What and where is the Cooper Young Garden Walk?

 - Edibles (Green) – Growing food, native plants, chickens, bees, composting

 - Eclectic (Yellow) – Art, whimsy, a combination of styles

 - Short on Time (White) – 20+ gardens of all themes, specially selected for you

 - Saturday, May 19, 9-10 am, 1000 Cooper Street.
 “Benefits of Native Plants” by noted Native Plant speaker, Dr. Doug Tallamy.

 - Sunday, May 20, 4-5 pm, 1000 Cooper Street.
 “Specific Native Plants for Specific Places” by horticulturist, Chris Cosby.

 - Master Gardener led mini-talks on Native Plant demo gardens

 - Educational booths and vendors: TN Native Plant Society, Urban Forestry, Ask-A-Master Gardener, Nonconnah Creek Conservancy, Storm Water Dept., Clean Memphis

-Where are the Headquarters, restrooms, food and drink?
+Q. Where are the Headquarters, restrooms, food, drink and shuttle?